DragonBuild/dragon/README.md

     + [clangd Helper](#generating-compile-commands-for-clangd-or-other-tools)
   * [Helpful Links](#helpful-links)

-## Notes

-* This was built for MacOS, although I've done a little bit of testing on Linux.
-See [DragonMake Variables](#dragonmake-variables) for toolchain usage

 # Installing DragonBuild

 Paste the following into your terminal, enter the sudo pass, and follow along with the script.